guikarai/LinuxONE-ECC/rsa-lab.md

 -rw-r--r-- 1 root root 9132 Aug 14 15:11 mycert-7680.pem
 ```

-As you can see, we generated digital certificates (all files starting with my-cert*) the digital signature of the 3MB pdf file and according each key size.
-Very interresting for digital signature verification.
+As you can see, we generated digital certificates (all files starting with my-cert*).

 This ends the RSA activity section.
 You can now start the ECC activity section.